-\EWU Police Department reached out to Bellevue College Public Safety requesting their 2014 crime statistics.
-Bellevue College was unable to provide the statistics before our publication date, but will send them so they can be included in next year's report.
+\In 2015, EWU Police Department reached out to Bellevue College Public Safety requesting their 2014 crime statistics.
+Bellevue College was unable to provide the statistics before our publication date, but the statistics they provided in October are included in this report.
+EWU Police Department requested 2015 crime statistics from Bellevue College Public Safety, but as of the 2016 publication date, EWU Police Department had not received them.
 Here is a direct web link to view Bellevue College's ASR: